Ctrl-X/Siribro/README.md

 Unstable version...
 Description may not reflect the actual work

-# Siribro : The Bot that think and act like human
+# Siribro : The Bot that looks like human

 ## Intro